Unsupervised discovery of Interpretable Visual Concepts: Proposed methods

-Our solution to be globally aware is to evaluate the occlusion impact on the relation of images containing the concept A. Let us consider a pre-defined set of images.
-After one image occlusion, we measure how many relations we have changed in this group.
-In this way, if an image has the concept A, the image occlusion of this concept will change the relation of it to the others (it will have less A than the others).
+\revTwo{For our} solution to be globally aware \revTwo{we} evaluate the impacts of the occlusions on the relation between images containing the concept A. Let us consider a pre-defined set of images.
+After one image occlusion, we measure how many relationships we have changed in this group.
+This way, if an image has the concept A, \revTwo{the occlusion of this concept in the image} will change the image's relation to the others (it will have less A than the others).
 On the other hand, if there is no concept A in this image, even if occlusions change the image's prediction, it should not change the image's relation to the others.
 [1]{\feature_{i,\numfeature,#1,\sizepatch}\xspace}